-2. Descriptive Epidemiologic Disease Distribution Research Activity
+3. Descriptive Epidemiologic Disease Distribution Research Activity

-Working in groups, students will research and present current statistics utilizing various health data resources.
+Working in groups in class on Tuesday, February 21st, students will research and present current statistics utilizing various health data resources.
 Students will be encouraged to carefully assess the data sources for how the organization collected and compiled their information (i.e., know which agency generated the information; was it "chain of command" and complete coverage or sampled data?) and to consider the credibility of the information and its limitations.
 Several of the research queries may not have one "exact answer", but rather answers that depend upon the search strategy employed to locate the descriptive information.
 Students should keep track of how they "searched out" the information and note the citation for the source of statistic they find including the weblink (URL address).
-This activity will be done in class on Tuesday, September 28th

-3. Group Epidemiologic Article Citations Activity
+4. Group Epidemiologic Article Citations Activity

-Working in a small group in class on Thursday, October 28th, students are expected to locate 2-3 peer-reviewed journal articles pertaining to a topic of their group's choice.
+Working in a small group in class on Thursday, March 30th, students are expected to locate 2 peer-reviewed journal articles pertaining to a topic of their group's choice.
 Each article must describe a specific analytic epidemiologic study related to the topic (case-control, cohort or intervention study).
-A citation bibliography that labels what type of study is presented in each cited article as well as the group's opinion about the appropriateness of using this article for the upcoming critique assignment is due by November 2nd.
+A citation bibliography that labels what type of study is presented in each cited article as well as the group's opinion about the appropriateness of using this article for the upcoming critique assignment is due following the activity.
 The identified articles should be cited completely (authors, title, name of journal, publication date, volume and page numbers) and an URL linking to the specific article publication provided.

-4. Article Critique Synopsis
+5. Article Critique Synopsis